studywysc/studywysc.github.io/docs/_docs/culture.md

   All Seed users are **forbidden** from engaging in **any** data collection behavior.

 - **Sprout users**
-  All Sprout users must meet [GDPR compliance](https://gdpr.eu/what-is-gdpr/) with all data collection, as well as the following requirements:
+  All Sprout users must meet [GDPR compliance](https://gdpr.eu/what-is-gdpr/){: target="_blank" rel="noopener"} with all data collection, as well as the following requirements:
     - All info relevant to the data collection must be posted together in #liberal-arts, no more than once
     - Results must be published to Wysc
     - Leaving the server means your messages are subject to deletion